 The lying push-press is an exercise you may never have seen before being performed but is one that’s great for hitting that lower chest region.

-Once in the bottom position, bend the elbows as you bring the hands up and then drive them back down.
-Note that your palms should stay facing down throughout this entire movement.
+- In the bottom position, bend the elbows as you bring the hands up and repeat the motion pattern

 While the last exercise should have you going heavy, this one has you lightening the load and focusing on doing a T30 set, meaning going thirty seconds total time under tension and then resting once those 30 seconds are up.